Aimbad/rsschool-cv/cv.md

 ### About me:

 *Extensive experience in IT, but in a different direction.
-I want to move further in the web development.*
+I want to move further in the web development.
+Positive qualities: responsibility, punctuality*

 ### Programming skills: